 So, what is wrong with your dick?
 You would never say that in English, but it’s a perfect Croatian cuss word meaning what the fuck is wrong with you?

 I want dick.
 Gasp – what?
 Who says that?
 Us Croats, that’s who.
-Use it instead of hell no, I don’t want it.
+Use it instead of hell; no, I don’t want it.
 When Mrs. Chasing the Donkey asks me to do the dishes, my response is hoću kurac.

 Ajde U Pičku Strininu

 We cussed out our mothers, a few animals, a few dicks… so, of course, the next person to use in Croatian swearing is your dear aunt.
 Go into your Aunt’s vagina.
-This one is very specific.
+This one is particular.
 Why it has to be the auntie who is your dad’s sister-in-law, I have no idea.

 Learn More Croatian